Implementing Culture & Capacity Review

 Affirm and Encourage Areas of Strength.

-First and foremost, Coaches should think of the Culture & Capacity Assessment as a way to be more intentional about giving affirmation and words of encouragement when their Direct Supports are doing a great job exhibiting these characteristics.
+First and foremost, managers should think of the Culture & Capacity Review as a way to be more intentional about giving affirmation and words of encouragement when their teams are doing a great job exhibiting these characteristics.
 Celebrate excellence frequently and publicly!
-Good Coaches give their Direct Supports far more words of praise than words of constructive criticism.
+Good managers give their teams far more words of praise than words of constructive criticism.

 Genuine Caring is Non-negotiable.